Adhesion Science Short Course - 2023 Registration Open

 Course Site and Lodging

-Lecture sessions for the Adhesion Science Short Course will be held on the Virginia Tech campus in Blacksburg, Virginia.
+Location: Lecture sessions for the 2023 Adhesion Science Short Course will be held at the Inn at Virginia Tech, with lab sessions on the Virginia Tech campus in Blacksburg, Virginia.
+MII will provide transportation to and from the labs.

-The closest airport (Roanoke Blacksburg Regional Airport—ROA) is located in Roanoke, Virginia, about an hour’s ride from Blacksburg.
-A shuttle service and three major car rental agencies are available at the airport.
+Travel: The closest airport (Roanoke Blacksburg Regional Airport—ROA) is located in Roanoke, Virginia, about an hour’s ride from Blacksburg.
+Car rental agencies are available at the airport, as well as rideshare services.

 Comments from Past Attendees